george-hawkins/arf-drone/pages-and-videos.md

 Like the second DJI video MM apply flux to the PDB pads.
 They show that the ground in the ESC cables is actually a coaxial sheath so if you cut the cables shorter you have separate out the wires of the sheath so you can twist them together to form a single ground wire.

 In the DJI video they solder the plus and minus ESC wires to the small PDB included with propulsion system, as the MM video points out this is more of a hassle with the F450 PDB where the plus and minus pads are further apart.
-They tin the ESC wires and show how to handle the issue of the wide apart pins nicely (though each cable ends up lying over a screw hole umtil twisted out of the way)
+They tin the ESC wires and show how to handle the issue of the wide apart pins nicely (though each cable ends up lying over a screw hole until twisted out of the way)

 They add extra solder after soldering on the power connector as it has far fatter wires than the other connections.
 They note that the scews already have thread lock (and that this results in a little extra resistance as you screw them in).
 They use electrical insulation tape rather than a glue gun to cover the solder points.
 They point out you should remember  to thread the ESC cable through the leg connection points before screwing them to the bottom plate.
-Notes not to over tighten cable ties used for ESCs (otherwise you'll start to distort their casing).
+They note that you shouldn't over tighten the cable ties used for ESCs (otherwise you'll start to distort their casing).
 They mount the LED module at the rear so you can see the LED as the craft is moving away from you - it'd make sense to mount the external LED and USB module that I have in a similar fashion.
 DJI mount the battery velcro left to right (which matches up with the power connector sticking out the right) but MM have in going right to left (they say this allows you to e.g. move the battery backwards to compensate for the increased weight at the nose if you add a camera).
 MM screw down the base of the GPS mast using the outer leg screw points of the top plate - something that won't work out if you mount the vibration damping platform on the top plate.

 They discuss the motor to ESC connectors as being AC connectors (check this) and say you can plug them in however you like - then when you do your first power test just swap any two connectors of a given motor if it's turning the wrong direction - yes really just choose any two of the three connectors and swap them.
 As noted elsewhere (where?) the fact that a CW motor will also run CCW if wired incorrectly doesn't mean they're interchangeable - running CW motors CCW and vice-versa is bad for the motor (have I got a good ref?).